Last updated: 16 July 2026

 The device's IMEI number is processed for security purposes: verification of the device by a technician and combating theft (search by encrypted hash and blacklist).
 It is stored encrypted in a dedicated vault, is never displayed in plain text and is accessible only to the strictly necessary verification and security processing operations.

 The biometric selfie collected during identity verification is processed under a strengthened regime.
-In accordance with Articles 12 and 21 of Law 09-08 and CNDP Deliberation No. 478-2013 relating to biometric processing, its processing is subject to the prior authorization of the CNDP and is based on your specific consent, distinct from the general acceptance of the Terms, and revocable.
-It is activated only once this authorization has been obtained.
+In accordance with Articles 12 and 21 of Law 09-08 and CNDP Deliberation No. 478-2013 relating to biometric processing, this processing is based on your specific consent, distinct from the general acceptance of the Terms and revocable, and falls under the prior-authorization regime of the CNDP, whose formalities Damjitech completes.
+The selfie is used for the sole purpose of confirming your identity and preventing impersonation, and is then deleted or anonymised under the conditions of section 6.

 Access to this sensitive data is restricted, logged and audited: only authorised persons holding the dedicated identity-verification capability may access it, and only for the purpose of anti-fraud control and combating impersonation.
 All access is traced and may be subject to an internal audit.